Meet BLAKENEY SCHICK!

 Coffee: Just for the fries alone, I have a post-yoga brunch tradition at Cafe Luluc with Annie Carlin, whenever she’s in town.

 If you could practice yoga anywhere in the world, where would it be?

 I went to Jordan this winter and we drove around Wadi Rum and then watched the sun set.
 It was so peaceful and it felt like we had the world to ourselves, so I’d love to roll out my mat on sand there.

 How has practicing shifted other aspects of your life?

 I got on the mat for the physical benefits — I wanted to be stronger, stand up straighter — and I’ve gained a much, much deeper understanding of how my body works and why some poses feel great and others don’t.

 But my recent “aha!” moments have reminded me that the poses we do on the mat are just part of the practice.
 I’ve noticed how I’ve made the practice my own or how I can be more patient.
 And then there was the day when I was facing a “situation” at work and for the first time the yoga part of my brain hit the “pause” button all on its own.
 I took that second to breathe, I got my emotional bearings and then I chose to react the way I did.
 That was a whole new kind of beginner’s joy.

-Each week we’ll bring you the story of a Mala yogi in their own words.
+We’re thrilled to bring you the stories of Mala yogis in their own words.
 Maybe you know them, maybe you’ve never seen them before, maybe they look familiar, maybe you once knew their name, but forgot.
 Whatever the case may be, here is the chance to learn a little more about the person practicing on the mat next to you.
-Click here to read about past yogis.
+Click here to read about other yogis.
 Blakeney also contributes to the Mala Yoga blog here.